 Play the Beta

-If you would like to try the game, you can play it in your browser by clicking here.
-Moreover you can download executables for Linux here and Mac OSX here.
-Builds for Windows as well as various mobile operating systems will follow at some point in the future.
-This is nothing but an early beta preview and apart from improved jumping physics and score-based difficulty growth it is almost exactly as delivered at the end of the hackathon.
+The downloads previously available were just an early beta preview and apart from improved jumping physics and score-based difficulty growth almost exactly as delivered at the end of the hackathon.
 However, there are plans to polish, improve and ship the game on various platforms - so stay tuned!

 Ever since Okam Studio released their Godot game engine to the public, I have been following the development of what I considered a highly promising project.
 During that period I have been hoping for a suitable occasion to use it in a project.